autonomous-embedded/low-level-system-4wd-mecanum/README.md

 Low-level system is designed to control the movement of the Nexus 4WD Mecanum robot.
 The robot is equipped with four DC motors with encoders and four ultrasonic sensors.

 As a microcontroller, the Arduino Diecimila board is used.
 The system is implemented in C++ using the [PlatformIO](https://platformio.org/) toolset.
-Microcontroller communicates is responsible for receiving commands from the high-level system and controlling the motors of the robot accordingly.
+Microcontroller is responsible for:
+- receiving commands from the high-level system,
+- controlling the motors of the robot accordingly to the received commands,
+- applying the PID control to the motors.

 ### Communication
 The system communicates with the high-level system via the serial port.
 The communication protocol is defined in the `mecanum.proto` file located in the `mecanum-if/protobuf` directory.